 - How much overall compute time do you need?
 Please provide an estimate in hours.

-- Will you need high throughput or high performance computing (for example, to analyze data or train models)?
+- Will you need high throughput, high performance or GPU computing (for example, to analyze data or train models)?

 - Are there security considerations beyond those indicated above in your data inventory?